 Correct, in 1991.
 The similarity with the original PHANTOM is the increase in performance which was then, and now, impressive.

 At NOVA, we worked hard on improving the availability of our gliders and as of now, all main models (PRION, ION, MENTOR and IBEX) are on stock in all sizes.
 Unfourtunately this will not be true for the PHANTOM: The production of the PHANTOM is extremely difficult and producing one PHANTOM takes as much time as producing 3 ION4.
-At the beginning, we will face delivery times of 3 months and more.
+As of now, we are faceing delivery times of 2 months and more.
 However, we are confident, that we can scale up the production of the PHANTOM and achieve acceptable delivery times later this year.

 The PHANTOM in detail